Sarathjithu89/Amazon-clone/README.md

 1. Practice **HTML** for building a structured webpage.
 2. Enhance **CSS** skills for styling and layout.
-3. Learn to use **media queries** for responsive design.
-4. Get familiar with creating components like navigation bars, grids, and footers.
+3. Get familiar with creating components like navigation bars, and footers.

 ---